Applications for the 2017 ACACA programme funding round have now opened. Head to the Australian Government’s GrantConnect website to apply.

 - provide a forum for the exchange of scientific information.

 The Australia-China Agricultural Cooperation Agreement programme (ACACA programme) operates under this agreement.
-It is an ongoing, competitive programme, with funding rounds every two calendar years, designed to develop Australia’s agricultural trading relationship with China.
+It is an ongoing, competitive grant programme, with calls for applications every year, designed to develop Australia’s agricultural trading relationship with China.

 The objectives of the ACACA are to: